Aina (given name)

 Aina is a given name that is found in multiple cultures.
 It is typically a female name in Japan, Latvia, Malaysia, Balearic Islands, Catalonia, Valencian Country, Bangladesh, Philippines, Finland, and Scandinavia, also in Madagascar, and a male or female name in Yoruba in Nigeria, Benin and Togo.
 Aina is a variant of Aino in Finland, and means "the only one."
-In Latvia, the name Aina means "view, sight", and is a variant of the male name Ainārs.
 In Japan, the name means "love, affection".
-In India and Bangladesh, Aina is the Hindi and Bengali word for "mirror."
-In the Arabic language Aina is derived from the word "Ain" meaning "eyes".
-In Hawaiian it literally means "that which feeds" it can also means "country".
-In Malagasy the word means "life".